Groestlcoin/sparrow-grs/README.md

 ## Reporting Issues

 Please use the [Issues](https://github.com/Groestlcoin/sparrow/issues) tab above to report an issue.
-If possible, look in the sparrow.log file in the configuration directory for information helpful in debugging.
+If possible, look in the sparrow-grs.log file in the configuration directory for information helpful in debugging.

 ## License

-Sparrow is licensed under the Apache 2 software licence.
+Sparrow-GRS is licensed under the Apache 2 software licence.

 ## Credit

 ![Yourkit](https://www.yourkit.com/images/yklogo.png)

 Sparrow Wallet uses the [Yourkit Java Profiler](https://www.yourkit.com/java/profiler/) to profile and improve performance.
 YourKit supports open source projects with useful tools for monitoring and profiling Java and .NET applications.

 This project is forked from: https://github.com/sparrowwallet/sparrow/